chill501/Nano_Hack/Daily_Log.md

 Recently changed - therefore Biopython no longer able to link in to Blast So we will take a subset of plasmids and compare against them

+-[ ] What info can we extract from Blast - eg. shows us what plasmids are present

 # CANU

 De novo assembly using all reads - **did not work